Skip to content

 When to use a custom chart

-Requirements of a custom chart function
+Steps to create a custom chart

-The below minimal example can be used as a base to build more sophisticated charts.
+The minimal example below can be used as a base to build more sophisticated charts.

 Minimal example of a custom chart